bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > Eye flicker: concession gesture (silent)
 >
-> [CARMINE:] "World War 3.
-Do you know what it was about?"
+> [CARMINE:] 'World War 3.
+Do you know what it was about?'
 >
-> [JOURNALIST:] "Everyone knows.
-The Helix Shield Exerc-"
+> [JOURNALIST:] 'Everyone knows.
+The Helix Shield Exerc-'
 >
-> [CARMINE:] "That's just the tip of the dog's dick!"
+> [CARMINE:] 'That's just the tip of the dog's dick!'

 > Third Note - Dcd2Attmpt
 > Picking up post-Trinity segment.
 Journalist had just dropped the accusations.
 Dialogue unaltered.
 Body data embedded.
-Don't take too long.
+> Don't take too long.
 >
 > He bit back hard.
 Now we're deep in it.
 >